 Before you make your final decision, you can weigh out the pros and cons of staying with your girlfriend.
 If the "pro" list outweighs the "con" one, your answer may be evident.
 If, however, the situation is reversed, you may want to take some time to figure out your options with a trusted friend, family member, or counselor.

-If you are a student, consider speaking with a professional in your school's counseling office.
-Visits are confidential, and you are usually allotted a certain number of free and/or discounted sessions.
+If you're a student, consider speaking with a professional in your school's counseling office.
+Visits are confidential, and you are usually allotted a certain number of free or discounted sessions.
 Identifying your feelings and expressing them are key to healing.
 Remember to be patient with yourself as your opinions and views may vary on a day-to-day basis.
 People and relationships aren't perfect, so giving yourself time to consider your expectations and needs may be your first step toward healing.Alice!